iam-orsu/PoojiADLab/readme.md

 - Workstations
     - Windows 10 Enterprise Client (Standard Evaluation - Desktop Experience) required

-# Note:
- Disclaimer: Author assumes zero liability for any damages in any form.

- This script is provided as a courtesy in addition to, and is by no means intended to replace or remove any direct course provided instruction.
-All aspects of this script have been carefully planned, to replicate the lab instructed setup per TCM Academy/PEH course material and provide a scripted installation.

- The function NukeDefender.ps1 has also been provided as a separate script and menu functionality added to PimpmyADLab.ps1 for those that just need to NukeDefender only and not rebuild the entire lab.

 # Installation and usage :
  On each machine Domain Contoller, Workstation1 and Workstation2 :